sseanik/python-cheatsheet-1531/README.md

 ### Packages & Virtual Environments

 When you pip3 install, you may be install packages globally.
-One thing to take into account is we can use virtual environments to associate projects with specific packages, and we can extract a useful requirements.txt (useful for deployment).
+One thing to take into account is we can use virtual environments to associate projects with specific packages, and we can further extract a requirements.txt of specific installed packages and their versions.

 **Pip Commands**
 ```bash